valentjn/vscode-ltex/pages/docs/contributing-code-issues.md

 In addition, there is the possibility to work on the [documentation](https://valentjn.github.io/vscode-ltex).
 It's using GitHub Pages, Jekyll, and Markdown, and a bunch of Python scripts copies information over from the main repository (settings, changelog, etc.).

-Analogously to the actual extension, there are two branches, which are stored in the [repository of vscode-ltex](https://github.com/valentjn/vscode-ltex): `gh-pages-develop` and `gh-pages`.
-Improvements go to `gh-pages-develop`, while `gh-pages` reflects the documentation for the latest release.
+Analogously to the actual extension, there are two branches, which are stored in the [repository of vscode-ltex](https://github.com/valentjn/vscode-ltex): `gh-pages-develop` and `gh-pages-release`.
+Improvements go to `gh-pages-develop`, while `gh-pages-release` reflects the documentation for the latest release.
+Pushes to `gh-pages-release` will trigger Travis CI: It will hard-reset the actual `gh-pages` branch used for generating the site to `gh-pages-release`, and add a commit for updating the usage statistics on the homepage.
+To keep the statistics up-to-date, a cron job triggers this process once a day.

 At the bottom of each page, you'll find an “Edit me” button that takes you directly to the corresponding Markdown document in the GitHub repo.